CNA Grad Tatiana Frank ‘Has Moved Way, Way Up The Ladder’

 “They were definitely two different experiences,” she says, “in a kinda cool way.
 The teams were different.
 The way they worked, and how they did certain things.
 I got the best of both worlds.”

-When the program ended, Tatiana was still just 17—too young to get certified as a CNA.
-So, she worked part time and finished high school.
-When she turned 18 a month later, she was hired as a CNA by one of the facilities she had done her clinicals at.
+After the program ended and Tatiana finished high school, she was hired as a CNA by one of the facilities she had done her clinicals at.

 “I am now a staffing coordinator for CNAs and licensed nurses,” she explains.
 “Basically, I handle CNA and licensed nurses’ schedules.
 I staff about a hundred to one hundred and fifty employees.”